Last updated Jan. 18, 2019

 Packet theory, Capturing packets and Cracking WLAN Encryption

-In this week you’ll learn more about networking in wireless domain.
+In this session you’ll learn more about networking in wireless domain.
 You’ll do deeper analysis of wireless data packets, learn what each frame does and understand use of each frame.

 - Understanding a Packet